sosia-dev/sosia/docs/tutorial/usage.rst

     Found 772 candidates

-You can inspect the search group using `stefano.search_group`, which you can also override or pre-define.
+You can inspect the candidates using `stefano.candidates`, which you can also override or pre-define.

 An alternative search process that minimizes the number of queries can be activated by setting stacked=True.
 The downside of this method is that the resulting queries cannot be reused for anything else (for instance, you may maintain a separate Scopus database fuelled by `pybliometrics`).
 Use `stacked=True` to invoke this option.